-Health Impact Assessment (HIA) is "A combination of procedures, methods and tools by which a policy, programme or project may be judged as to its potential effects on the health of a population, and the distribution of those effects within the population."
+Health Impact Assessment (HIA) is "A combination of procedures, methods and tools by which a policy, program or project may be judged as to its potential effects on the health of a population, and the distribution of those effects within the population."
 European Centre for Health Policy, WHO Regional Office for Europe.
 Gothenburg Consensus Paper (1999).
+(PDF, 138 KB)

-For more information, see the Practice Standards for HIA.
+For more information, see Practice Standards for HIA (PDF, 1.2 MB).

-Please join our Wisconsin HIA listserv to stay current with current opportunities, resources, etc.!
+Please join our Wisconsin HIA listserv to stay current with current opportunities and resources!
 Contact Emelia.Wollenburg@dhs.wi.gov to join.